benmuth/benmuth.github.io/pages/blog/what-for.md

 {:title "What's this for?"
 :date "2023-07-18T15:39:23-05:00"
-:summary "Why are we here?"
+:description "Why are we here?"
 :draft false}

 %%%